oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-Single-Domain Browser-Based Apps (not using OAuth)
+Single-Domain Browser-Based Applications (not using OAuth)
 --------------------------------------------------

 Too often, simple applications are made needlessly complex by using OAuth to replace the concept of session management.
 A typical example is the modern incarnation of a server-side MVC application, which now consists of a browser-based frontend backed by a server-side API.